 Obama never learned that when you ignore little problems, they have a way of turning into big problems.
 Obama also suffers from an IFF (identification friend or foe) problem.

 Only blame Obama?
 No way.
-Hillary must also share in the blame:
+Hillary, who referred to Assad as a "reformer," must also share in the blame:

 Sorry, but it is Obama who could take a lesson from Chris Christie's combativeness.